hassanzohdy/reinforcements/docs/collection.md

 Collections are immutable arrays of values.
 They are similar to JavaScript arrays, besides that, it provides you with numerous helpers methods.

+The collection has over 100 methods that are divided into categories. it can be used to work with Numbers, Objects, Strings, Filtering, Sorting, Grouping, Merging and other tons of features.

 > This is a new feature in v2, it is part of the Reinforcements package.

 ## Usage